What Happened To Qball Wireless Mic From Shark Tank Season 9?

 Qball inventor Shane Cox seemingly keeps a low profile these days.
 His only public-facing social media page is his LinkedIn page, and it doesn't say much of anything beyond indicating that he's still the Chief Executive Officer at PeeQ Technologies.
 All of PeeQ's social media pages are Qball-centric, and he's not out in front as a spokesman on them.

 Google and news archive searches for interviews, guest columns, and the like don't show anything for Cox since 2018.
 It seems like his priority is staying behind the scenes to run PeeQ, and by all indications, he's doing a good job with it.
-Those last significant updates were five years ago, though, so we can't really glean from the available indications if Robert Herjavec was right that the business was not scaleable to the point it would show significant returns for the Sharks who invested in it.
+Those last significant updates were five years ago, though, so we can't say for sure if Robert Herjavec was right or wrong that the business was not scaleable to the point it would show significant returns for the Sharks who invested in it.
+However, the Qball site does offer grant resources for educators hoping to acquire this unique type of microphone, so it appears the company is doing well and doing good in the world.